 Just get out there and look.

-Of course, with so many things to be passionate about, I didn't have time for them, wasn't giving any of them the time and attention they needed to truly blossom into anything, but I also wasn't willing to give any of them up.
+Of course, with so many things to be passionate about, I did not have time for them, wasn't giving any of them the time and attention they needed to truly blossom into anything, but I also wasn't willing to give any of them up.

-And the worst part was that I knew I wasn't able to really dive in to so many passions at once.
-But I didn't care.
-That's just who I am — if I find something that really grabs me, I dive in 150%.
-If I can't give something my all, then I don't really want to do it.
+Moreover, the worst part was that I knew I was not able to dive into so many passions at once.
+However, I did not care.
+That is just who I am — if I find something that really grabs me, I dive in 150%.
+If I cannot give something my all, then I do not really want to do it.

 Hence, my struggle.
-As the number of things I was passionate about grew, my time and ability to juggle shrank.
-Before I knew it, people would ask me what I wanted to do and I couldn't even answer — because I didn't have the time to keep up with half the things I was most passionate about.
-And trying to decide which one I wanted to turn into a career?
+As the number of things, I was passionate about grew, my time and ability to juggle shrank.
+Before I knew it, people would ask me what I wanted to do, and I could not even answer — because I did not have the time to keep up with half the things I was most passionate about.
+Moreover, trying to decide which one I wanted to turn into a career?
 That was just impossible.

 Why was it so easy for me to find my passion?

-The difference for me was that I didn't go looking to find my passion.
-I simply brought my passion to anything and everything I did.
+The difference for me was that I did not go looking to find my passion.
+I merely brought my love for anything and everything I did.
 Sometimes this resulted in me feeling as though I over-exerted myself for not a whole lot in return.
-I mean, you can only brush your teeth with so much passion before you just look like an smiling idiot frothing at the mouth while you stare into the mirror and spit.
-But other times, I found that even tasks I didn't think I would like were much more enjoyable simply because I brought my passion and enthusiasm with me.
+I mean, you can only brush your teeth with so much passion before you just look like a smiling idiot frothing at the mouth while you stare into the mirror and spit.
+However, other times, I found that even tasks I did not think I would like were much more enjoyable only because I brought my passion and enthusiasm with me.

 Find something your passions have in common.

-Eventually, I sat down with my list of passions, determined to get them all narrowed to one so I could really turn it into something.
+Eventually, I sat down with my list of passions, determined to get them all narrowed to one so I could turn it into something.
 It took a while but eventually came up with one thought that all my passions seemed to center around – helping people.
-It doesn't even matter what I'm helping them with, whether it be parenting advice, educational advice, job searches — heck I'll sit down with people and show them how to clip coupons!!
+It does not even matter what I am helping them with, whether it be parenting advice, educational advice, job searches — heck I will sit down with people and show them how to clip coupons!!
 Everything I do, everything I dive headlong into, helps someone.
-The reason I never really saw the connection before is that they don't always help the same people.
+The reason I never really saw the connection before is that they do not always help the same people.

 This ended up being the key for me.
-By being able to determine why I was so passionate about so many things, I was able to find the common ground and eventually that's what culminated into my current career — and even this blog.
-So if you're also struggling to find your passion because you feel you have too many to choose from, try sitting down for a bit and take a look at all those different activities you're passionate about.
-Chances are, you'll find a common theme behind them.
+By being able to determine why I was so passionate about so many things, I was able to find common ground and eventually, that is what culminated into my current career — and even this blog.
+So if you are also struggling to find your passion because you feel you have too many to choose from, try sitting down for a bit and take a look at all those different activities you are passionate about.
+Chances are, you will find a common theme behind them.